PenghuiDu/penghui-website/content/post/reading-notes-handbook-of-functional-mri-data-analysis-chapter-3/index.md

 ---
-title: 【Reading Notes】Handbook of Functional MRI Data Analysis - Chapter 3
+title: Reading Notes | Handbook of Functional MRI Data Analysis - Chapter 3
 subtitle: ""
 date: 2022-11-04T05:44:49.633Z
 summary: These are the reading notes for Chapter 3 of *Handbook of Functional